Maritime security: Unsafe mixed migration at sea

 Issues such as war, political instability, famine and poverty have resulted in many thousands of people travelling by sea to find better conditions of living.
 This migration poses several potential security concerns for coastal States, including the safety and legal issues arising from Illegal immigration but also the related criminal aspects of exploitation and human trafficking.
-Geographic areas principally include the Mediterranean Sea, the Horn of Africa, South east Asia and the Caribbean.
+Geographic areas principally include the Mediterranean Sea, the Horn of Africa, Southeast Asia and the Caribbean.

 Since the beginning of the European migrant crisis in 2015, the effects of unsafe mixed migration on maritime security have been shown by both the number of ships arriving from Africa to the European coast (demonstrating the permeability of Europe's maritime borders) but also by the visible humanitarian consequences of vessels transporting migrants sinking, leading to deaths at sea.

 For shipping, Stowaways remaining a practical security concern while at ports and anchorages.
 However, the presence of stowaways also presents complex legal issues, involving refugees, the shipping company, ship and ship's crew, as well as the flag State of the ship and the Port State.